 In her paintings from 2017–18, Weatherford focuses on her responses to current events, linking them to her experience of premodern narrative pictorial compositions.
 She thinks of these new works as aspiring to the function of earlier history paintings, which tell of actual or mythological happenings to invoke fundamental and topical concerns.

-Weatherford’s works expand the expressive potential of neon.
+Weatherford’s paintings expand the expressive potential of neon.
 Though appropriated by earlier artists for its consumerist and linguistic connotations, in Weatherford’s work the industrial material is transformed into a radically new form of abstract, pictorial drawing.
 In December 2020, Neon Paintings, an exhibition highlighting a selection of pivotal pieces from the last decade, opened at the Aspen Art Museum in Colorado.
 Weatherford’s first survey exhibition, Canyon—Daisy—Eden, a collection of works from the past thirty years, opened at the Frances Young Tang Teaching Museum and Art Gallery at Skidmore College, Saratoga Springs, New York, in 2020.
 The survey exhibition later traveled to SITE Santa Fe, New Mexico, in 2021.
 Weatherford was the recipient of the 2021 Aspen Award for Art.

 I’ve Seen Gray Whales Go By